apache/nuttx/arch/README.txt

     enables to the same state as before up_irq_save was called.

-  NOTE: These interfaces are not available to application code but can only be used withint the operating system code.
+  NOTE: These interfaces are not available to application code but can only be used within the operating system code.
 And, in general, these functions should *never* be called directly, not unless you know absolutely well what you are doing.
 Rather you shoudl typically use the wrapper functions enter_critical_section() and leave_critical_section()